-In the UK, the cooker must be installed by a Gas Safe registered engineer.
-The electrical installation should be in accordance with BS 7671.
-Otherwise, all installations must be in accordance with the relevant instructions in this booklet, with the relevant national and local regulations, and with the local gas and electricity supply companies' requirements.
+This cooker must be installed in accordance with the relevant instructions in this booklet, with the relevant national and local regulations, and with the local gas and electricity supply companies' requirements.

 Make sure that the gas supply is turned on and that the cooker is wired in and switched on (the cooker needs electricity).